-You should apply as a beginning freshman if you have completed or are scheduled to complete the entire (primary/secondary) university preparatory sequence in the country where you studied.
-If you are homeschooled or have attended an alternative school, you should submit credentials that demonstrate equivalent levels of achievement and ability.
-You should also review our country-specific secondary preparation requirements since students from certain educational systems may require post-secondary education to become eligible for admission as a freshman.
+You should apply as a beginning freshman if you have completed or are scheduled to complete the entire (primary/secondary) university preparatory sequence in the country where you studied and have been awarded a diploma/certificate of completion.

 Review Admission Requirements for undergraduate study.

 - Application Fee

 - Official Academic Records

 - Immigration Documentation (non-US citizens only; not required for an admission decision)

 - Documentation of Financial Support (those seeking F-1 status only; not required for an admissions decision)

 Although we will accept applications throughout the year, missing the priority date may delay your admission until the following semester if you are outside the U.S. at time of admission.

 |Spring Semester||October 1st|